 Heading our list of romantic things to do in London is dinner at Clos Maggiore, the most romantic restaurant in London.
 Stroll around Covent Garden and take in the relaxed evening ambiance.
 Neal’s Yard is a perfect location for pre-dinner drinks before heading to this dreamy restaurant.
 Close Maggiore boasts sensational food in one of the most romantic settings in London.
 Take in a show at the Royal Opera House afterwards to complete the evening – top notch!

 NCP Car Park, Parker Mews, London WC2B 5NT

-Second on our list of romantic things to do in London is Hammersmith Riverside.
-Take a romantic stroll down the riverside in Hammersmith.
-Walk down to Hammersmith Bridge and turn right and there are a great selection of romantic pubs by the riverside, including The Dove, where Charles 2nd would take his date Nell Gwynn.
+Next on our list of romantic things to do in London is Hammersmith Riverside.
+Take a romantic stroll down the riverside in Hammersmith, down to Hammersmith Bridge and turn right for a great selection of romantic pubs by the riverside.
+Top choices include, The Dove, where Charles 2nd would take his date Nell Gwynn.
 A royally romantic thing to do!

 Opening Hours: 11am-11pm

 72, 220, 283, 295 to Shepherd’s Bush

 Bridge Avenue, London, W6 9JP